 - 1. Exercising full discretionary investment management including decisions to buy, sell, or hold individual securities, and to alter asset allocation within the guidelines established in this Policy. - 2.
-Reporting, on a timely basis, quarterly investment performance results. - Communicating any major changes to economic outlook, investment strategy, or any other factors which affect implementation of the investment process. - 4.
-Informing the Commission and the Pension and Benefits Task Force regarding any qualitative change to investment management organization (e.g., changes in portfolio management personnel, ownership structure, investment philosophy, etc.). - 5.
-Voting proxies on behalf of the Plan, and communicating such voting records to the Commission and/or Pension and Benefits Task Force on a timely basis as may be requested.
+Reporting, on a timely basis, quarterly investment performance results. - 3.
+Communicating any major changes to economic outlook, investment strategy, or any other factors which affect implementation of the investment process. - 4.
+Informing the Pension Consultant, Plan Sponsor staff, the Commission and the Pension and Benefits Committee regarding any qualitative change to investment management organization (e.g., changes in portfolio management personnel, ownership structure, investment philosophy, etc.). - 5.
+Voting proxies on behalf of the Plan, and communicating such voting records to Plan Sponsor staff, the Commission and/or Pension and Benefits Committee on a timely basis as may be requested.